 Next steps for advertisers and brands

-Outside of the implementation of the above, Tinuiti recommends talking to your media teams to address how to approach strategy in the short term.
+If you believe your ad campaigns have seen an impact for the reporting discrepancy, work with your agency or media team to identify areas for potential scale to help counteract the loss.
 As the full impact of the updates play out, there might be an opportunity to diversify strategy across Facebook or other social media platforms to make up for any potential losses in volume.